zachweix/PhpZmanim/README.md

 ## Instantiation

 You can instantiate a new `Zmanim` object with the `Zmanim::create()` function.
-If you want, you can instantiate by creating a `GeoLocation` object and a `ComplexZmanimCalendar` object.
+(If you want, you can instantiate by creating a `GeoLocation` object and a `ComplexZmanimCalendar` object like in KosherJava).
 There are currently two ways to calculate the Zmanim times, SunTimesCalculator and NoaaCalculator; the default calculator is NoaaCalculator.

 ### Via `Zmanim::create()`